The combination of two remarkable hunting breeds, the German Pointeraner has a lot many impressive qualities.

 The German Pointeraner Diet

 Dogs of the size of the German Pointeraner require a total of three cups of food per day.
-This amounts to about $39 to $52 in monthly expense on food consumption.
+This amounts to about $39 to $52 in monthly expenses on food consumption.

 No matter the price, we recommend that the quality of the food that is fed to your beloved pet should not be compromised.